Jomy10/simple_tables/README.md

 Simple Tables is a rust crate for easily creating table structures.
 This is made easy using macros.

+This crate is actively maintained and everything is well documented.

 ## Table of Contents

 - [Overview](#overview)